-In Part 1 of this Autocratic Leadership article we differentiated between this harmful dictator style and being an 'imperfect' Leader.
+In Part 1 of this focus on autocratic leadership we differentiated between this harmful dictator style and being an 'imperfect' Leader.
 My old boss Tony, from many years ago, could be a jerk sometimes.
 Even so, he knew how to engage us, by demonstrating care and concern when it counted.
 My teammates and I always felt loyal to him, and as a result we were driven to give our best on the job.

-Now, years later, I know his 'secret' - he had mastered an important trust-building leadership skill: Cultivate a Positive Sense of Self in Others - which is the ability to cultivate, sustain or build a positive sense of self (self-confidence) in other people.
+Years later, I know his 'secret' - he had mastered this important trust-building leadership skill: Cultivate a Positive Sense of Self in Others - which is the ability to cultivate, sustain or build a positive sense of self (self-confidence) in other people.

 Here are three actions you can add to your 'Leadership Tool Chest'

 to ensure that the "Dictator" autocratic leadership style does not